discoverydev/my-boxen.old/README.md

 * Open Xcode and let it initialize itself
 * Accept the license (which requires entering the user's password)

+In parallel with the rest of the commands go into Xcode -> Preferences -> Downloads and start downloading the iOS simulators (at least the 8.1 simulator is needed to build the 'ramrod' projects).

 ####Install/Update the Command Line Tools.

 Within a terminal window: